renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 There were numerous qualifying sessions throughout the season that did not hold our key assumption above, which will need additional more-stringent and case-specific data cleaning (Part 2!).

-Things that worked for Abu Dhabi, but *could* not work for other qualifyings:
+Things that worked for Abu Dhabi, but *may* not work for other qualifyings:

   - Red flags in qualifying ( more-prevalent in recent seasons) lasting more than 5 minutes
   - There always being two laps in a session within 5 minutes of each other